Two-loop helicity amplitudes for $gg \to ZZ$ with full top-quark mass effects: Results

-For numerical evaluation of the integrals appearing in our amplitude we apply sector decomposition and integrate using the quasi-Monte Carlo (QMC) algorithm first applied to sector decomposed Feynman integrals in Ref.~\cite{Li:2015foa}, as implemented in the program {\pysecdec}~\cite{Borowka:2017idc,Borowka:2018goh}.
-For a review of QMC methods from a mathematical perspective see, for example, Ref.~\cite{DickKuoSloan2013}.
+For numerical evaluation of the integrals appearing in our amplitude we apply sector decomposition and integrate using the quasi-Monte Carlo (QMC) algorithm first applied to sector decomposed Feynman integrals in \cite{Li:2015foa}, as implemented in the program {\pysecdec}~\cite{Borowka:2017idc,Borowka:2018goh}.
+For a review of QMC methods from a mathematical perspective see, for example, \cite{DickKuoSloan2013}.
 We separately evaluate terms appearing in the form factors of our amplitude according to their colour factor ($C_F$ or $C_A$) and whether they form part of the vector-vector $(v_t^2)$ or axial-axial $(a_t^2)$ contribution.
 For each phase-space point we aim to obtain percent level or better precision for each of the $A_i$ form factors, for each colour structure and for the vector-vector and axial-axial pieces separately.
-To present our results, we then rotate to the helicity basis defined in section~\ref{form_factors}.
-In order to improve the efficiency of this approach, the target precision of each integral is set according to its contribution to the uncertainty on the form factors using a variant of the algorithm presented in Ref.~\cite{Borowka:2016ypz}.
+To present our results, we then rotate to the helicity basis defined in section~\ref{sec:form_factors}.
+In order to improve the efficiency of this approach, the target precision of each integral is set according to its contribution to the uncertainty on the form factors using a variant of the algorithm presented in \cite{Borowka:2016ypz}.
 For most phase-space points, the time required to obtain this precision varies between 90 minutes and 24 hours on 2 Nvidia Tesla V100 GPUs.
-This time is completely dominated by the numerical integration of the master integrals; the time to evaluate the coefficients is basically negligible in this context, see section~\ref{ibp}.
+This time is completely dominated by the numerical integration of the master integrals; the time to evaluate the coefficients is basically negligible in this context, see section~\ref{sec:ibp}.
 The result of each integral for a given phase-space point is shared between all form factors, colour structures and vector/axial pieces.
 We observe that requiring percent level precision on all of the form factors individually typically results in most of them being obtained to per mille or better precision.
 The resulting precision obtained for the interference terms $\mathcal{V}^{(2)}_{\lambda_3 \lambda_4}$ is per mille or better as well.
 We expect that a further performance improvement can be achieved by optimising the sampling of the integrals according only to their contribution to the numerical error of the interferences rather than the individual unphysical form factors.
-We would like to emphasize that all of plots actually show error bars for our numerical results, however, the errors are too small to be visible in the plots.
+Table~\ref{tab:helamps} shows our numerical results for the independent helicity amplitudes for a physical point in phase space.
+The same phase space point is used for the second table in Appendix~\ref{sec:numchecks}, where also the corresponding ($\gamma_5$ scheme dependent) values for the form factors $A_1,\ldots,A_{20}$ are shown.
+We would like to emphasize that all of the plots below actually show error bars for our numerical results; however, the errors are too small to be visible in the plots.